 Boxing the corners of a wrap around cushion is a much easier sewing project.
 There is less cutting, less matching, and less sewing.
 The downside is a visible side seam.
 There is as a more rounded shape as the fabric wraps and squeezes the edges of your cushion insert.
 This can be a downside (shape and style) but also an upside – especially when talking about pet beds.
 Seams are potential fur collection points, especially on the top edge of beds and basket liners.
 The curvy wrap around can also naturally accommodate the curved loft of slightly rounded inserts, such as a foam cushion insert with an added plush topper.

 With years of use, wear and tear, moving, etc. plus new location (we’ve moved, yet again) shapes, sizes, and decor, we’ve updated our covers.
 They’re similar to the ones seen here, repurposing many of the materials and inserts, but I took the time to take a lot more step-by-step photos and tweak the instructions for ease and clarity.
-You can see our updated beds the updated details on making fitted envelope style pet beds in our newer post.
+You can see our new beds and updated details on making fitted envelope style pet beds in our newer post.
 Happy crafting and cuddling, furfriends!

 Supplies and Materials